foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 3. Valid domain name (for secure connection with HTTPS only), such as:
 a.
 A purchased domain name.
 b.
 A free subdomain from a service like [Duck DNS](http://duckdns.org).
-4. A valid credit card is required to sign up for the Always Free Tier services on Oracle Cloud.
+4. A valid credit or debit card is required to sign up for the Always Free Tier services on Oracle Cloud.
 Authorization charges may appear temporarily.

 ## Getting Help
 If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.